shivtriv12/bajaj/README.md

 # Doctor Listing Application

 A modern, interactive web application built with **React**, **Vite**, and **TypeScript**.
 This application provides a user-friendly interface for searching, filtering, and viewing detailed information about doctors.
 It leverages modern web development practices for a fast, responsive, and maintainable codebase.
+Check out my [live demo](https://bajaj-eg65ocgww-shivanshs-projects-ef9e2b35.vercel.app/)!

 ## Features